 Grace will present the movie “Luther,” a 2003 biopic about the life of Martin Luther, the 16th-century priest who led the Christian Reformation.
 The film stars Joseph Fiennes and Peter Ustinov in his last film role before his death.

-The series will conclude with a speaker event and banquet at St. Paul.
-Speakers will include Dr. Cameron MacKenzie, Concordia Theological Seminary, Fort Wayne Indiana, Dr. Mark Schuler, Concordia University, St. Paul, Minnesota, Rev. Dr. John Nunes, Concordia College, Bronxville, New York, Dr. Daniel Zager, Eastman School of Music, Rochester, New York and Rev. Andrew J. Abraham, Immanuel Lutheran Church, Tonawanda, New York.
+The series will conclude with a speaker event and banquet on October 21 at St. Matthew.
+Speakers will include Dr. Cameron MacKenzie, Concordia Theological Seminary, Fort Wayne Indiana, Dr. Mark Schuler, Concordia University, St. Paul, Minnesota, Rev. Dr. John Nunes, Concordia College, Bronxville, New York, Dr. Daniel Zager, Eastman School of Music, Rochester, New York and Rev. Andrew J. Abraham, formerly of Immanuel Lutheran Church, Tonawanda, New York.
 The medieval themed banquet will feature renaissance style performances by members of the Society for Creative Anachronism.

 Financial support of the series will be gratefully accepted as will donations of “frequent flyer” airline and hotel points for the use of out of town speakers and performers.

 The series will be promoted via a multi-media campaign in the Niagara region, including outdoor advertising and direct mail as well as a web site that is currently under development.
 For more information please call or email David Werth at 731-7183 or email@example.com